 Though it sounds like a remarkably simple process, there are a few precautions that have to be observed before taking an Epsom salt water bath.

-- First, make absolutely sure that the temperature of the water in your tub is not beyond 100 degrees Fahrenheit and very hot water can be dangerous both for you and the baby in your tummy.
+- First, be absolutely sure that the temperature of the water in your tub is not very hot (or beyond 100 degrees Fahrenheit).
+It can be dangerous for you and the baby in your womb.

-- Do not add any aromatic oils like eucalyptus or lavender to your Epsom salt bath as it is generally not recommended due to safety reasons.
+- Do not add any aromatic oil, such as eucalyptus or lavender to your Epsom salt bath, as it is generally not recommended due to safety reasons.

 - Consult a doctor just to be sure before using Epsom salt a liberal number of times.
 In rare cases, it may have a negative effect on pregnant women who have heart or kidney problems.

 - Never drink it, or inject it into your body by force.
 In rare cases, magnesium poisoning can happen.

 Are There Any Risks of Using Epsom Salt for Pregnant Women?

 Many people may use Epsom salt for all the above purposes as it is easily available and not very expensive.
 But always consult a doctor first when you plan to use use it, whether it is before or after you conceive, especially if you want to use Epsom salt in your bath more than once or twice.
 As mentioned earlier, it may, in rare cases, have a negative effect on pregnant women with heart or kidney problems.
 Epsom salts take away fluid from the intestines and shift them to other body parts.
 While this regulates bowel movement, it can also cause cramping in the intestines and contractions, which can lead to pregnancy complications.
 More so in the case, if you have a miscarriage history.

 Drinking Epsom salt during pregnancy is dangerous.
 Never drink it or inject it into your body by force.
 In rare cases, magnesium poisoning can happen.
 Use it only to mix in your baths.